 Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
 In contrast, the Statement of Activities reports only a portion of the outlay as expense.
 The outlay is allocated over the assets' estimated useful lives as depreciation expense for the period.

-Capital Outlay 18,534

-Depreciation expense (7,972)

-Excess of capital outlay over depreciation expense 10,562
+Excess of capital outlay over depreciation expense 530,131

 Some expenses reported in the statement of activities do not require the use of current financial resources, and these are not reported as expenditures in governmental funds: